arvados/arvados/doc/user/intro-keep.md

 where to find the data blocks which comprise the files.
 It is encoded in plain text.

+> Can a collection contain sub-collections?
+> The "plain text" encoding is JSON, right?
+Either be specific or
+> remove it because the user doesn't really need to know about the encoding
+> at this level.

 A data block contains between 1 byte and 64 MiB of data.
 Its locator is the MD5 checksum of the data, followed by a plus sign and its size in bytes (encoded as a decimal number).

 `acbd18db4cc2f85cedef654fccc4a4d8+3`

+> What does this locator encode?
+Give an example so the astute
+> reader could use "md5" herself to construct the id.

 A locator may include additional "hints" to help the Keep store find a data block more quickly.
 For example, in the locator